Skip to content

 4. Tag the recorded predictions for easy retrieval

-This will store predictions for each sample in the datasource and record the expected labels.
-You can then retrieve the predictions by tag:
+This will store predictions for each sample in the datasource along with the sample’s label as the prediction’s expected labels.

 Feedback#

-To track how a model is performing in production, Orca allows you to record feedback in several categories for each prediction.
+To track how a model is performing in production, Orca allows you to record feedback in as many categories as you’d like for each prediction.
 This feedback could come from your users or from your own internal metrics.

 Feedback Categories#